paritytech/polkadot/roadmap/implementers-guide/src/node/availability/bitfield-signing.md

 ## Functionality

-Upon receipt of an `ActiveLeavesUpdate`, launch bitfield signing job for each `activated` head.
+Upon receipt of an `ActiveLeavesUpdate`, launch bitfield signing job for each `activated` head referring to a fresh leaf.
 Stop the job for each `deactivated` head.

 ## Bitfield Signing Job